Code of Conduct Policy

 Enforcement

-These rules are designed to ensure the comfort and safety of all visitors.
-Library staff may conduct wellness checks when required.
-Staff will courteously and firmly enforce the policy,
+Library staff will courteously and firmly enforce this policy to ensure the comfort and safety of all visitors.
+Staff may conduct wellness checks when necessary.

 Consequences of Violating the Code of Conduct